Maximising the impact of Public Development Banks in financing the transition – challenges & opportunities

 Conferences Webinars - By : Sarah BENDAHOU / Blandine ARVIS

-The 5th Finance in Common Summit (FiCS) in Cape Town will be the opportunity once more to to discuss how public development banks can align all their activities with the Sustainable Development Goals, the Paris Agreement, and the Global Biodiversity Framework.
+The 5th Finance in Common Summit (FiCS) in Cape Town was the opportunity once more to to discuss how public development banks can align all their activities with the Sustainable Development Goals, the Paris Agreement, and the Global Biodiversity Framework.
 Though the central role of public development banks in driving the sustainability agenda is acknowledged by most governments and public development banks, challenges subsist in translating this potential into transformational action.
 Two well-identified barriers are a lack of clear investment opportunities in some markets and sectors (especially nature and biodiversity) and the absence of sufficiently developed impact indicators.

 Date: 26 February 2025